 Can we retain our existing phone number and old telephones?

 If you currently use BT or another quality phone provider, yes – your existing number can be ported over to the VoIP service just like a mobile number can be ported to another mobile network.
 It’s also trivial to purchase additional lines if these are required.
 Note that we have had some reports that some third party companies can make transferring your number difficult.
 You should double-check with Vonage (or whatever VoIP provider you choose) before you make the switch.Old phones will still work on most VoIP services including Vonage.
+You must get the new VoIP service working and ask them to move your number to them, if you cancel your current contract first you will lose your number.
+They will give you a new one, but many wish to keep their current number, so please follow the instructions on our help files.

 Please see our PDF guidelines on the Resources page for further details.